 The Food Industry Business Roundtable (FIBR) is a non-profit business association of food processors in Southern California.
 FIBR was incorporated in 1996 as part of the Rebuild L.A.
 (RLA) manufacturing networks initiative and continued under the Community Development Technologies Center (CDTech)'s Los Angeles Manufacturing Networks Initiative (LAMNI).

-Over FIBR's 16 year history, we have grown from an initial 5 (five) founding members to over 150 members today.
+Over FIBR's 20 year history, we have grown from an initial five founding members to over 150 members today.
 Comprised of primarily small to medium sized businesses, our members are located throughout the Southern California region.
-FIBR member's products are diverse and include everything from ice cream to sausages, salad dressings to menudo, and sushi to artisan breads.
+FIBR members' products are diverse and include everything from fresh produce, meats, seafood, kimchi, barbeque sauces, hot sauces, juices, coffees, teas, nuts, sausages, and sushi to artisan breads.

 FIBR has established a variety of programs and partnerships designed to meet the needs of our members.
 Some examples are:

 - The FIBR Food Safety Training Institute that has become the cornerstone of FIBR's services;